adarsh-ace/AI-Tools/README.md

 # AI-Tools
-This is AI tools Website where one can access all the needy AI tool.
+This is AI tools Website where one can access all the needy AI tool